ColumbiaCGUI/ARUI/README.md

 At the moment, the ARUI supports skip notifications and a confirmation dialogue.
 For the skip notification, The notification message can be changed, before building and running the project, in the AngelARUI behavior script in the Editor.
 As soon as a skip notification is called, it is removed if a new task was set (through SetCurrentTaskID(..) or by calling 'AngelARUI.Instance.ShowSkipNotification(false);'

 #### Confirmation Dialogue
-Here is an example of how to call the confirmation dialogue (found in TestData.cs).
+Here is an example of how to call the confirmation dialogue (found in ExampleScript.cs).
 For now, the purpose of the confirmation dialogue is to ask the user for permission to execute an action if the NLP node of the system detected a certain user intent (e.g., the user wanted to go to the next task)
 ```
 int next = 2;
 //1) Set message (e.g., "Did you mean '{user intent}'?"
 InterpretedAudioUserIntentMsg intentMsg = new InterpretedAudioUserIntentMsg();
-intentMsg.user_intent = "Did you mean 'Go to the next task'?";
+intentMsg.user_intent = "Go to the next task";

 //2) Set event that should be triggered if user confirms
 AngelARUI.Instance.SetUserIntentCallback((intent) => { AngelARUI.Instance.SetCurrentTaskID(next); });